 I’m reviewing a tester bottle here, so there is no box this time, but I had the 2012 version, and they are basically the same.
-2017 box is white, instead of black, found in the older formulation.
+The 2017 box is white, instead of black, found in the older formulation.

 I love the detailed magnetic cap(CD logo is found inside and outside of the cap) that every time you place it back on the sprayer satisfactorily clicks, as the magnets press it down to the sprayer nozzle.

-On the whole, and with the inclusion of black ribbon going around the whole bottle, I believe that even if you aren’t that much into fragrances, you will realize that class never goes out of style.
+On the whole, and with the inclusion of a black ribbon going around the whole bottle, I believe that even if you aren’t that much into fragrances, you will realize that class never goes out of style.

 This is how you do a premium presentation without having to spend $300+ on your perfume.

 Let’s get one thing resolved straight away.
 I know that there are perfume aficionados who want to know how this one compares to the first edition of Parfum.

 In my humble opinion, 2017 is a better fragrance.
 Why?
 It’s simple as day.
 While the old one was dense and had more “kick” to it, this one is fresher and easier to wear during the whole year.

 As someone who owned both versions, and finished the whole bottle of 2012, I recommend wholeheartedly that if you cannot get the first version for a decent deal, just go with this one.
 It is on the same level, if not better.